-The master schedule for the Spring 2019 season will be available on or about March 18.
-It will be posted on this web site.
+The 12U/14U master schedule for the Spring 2019 season is now available; click on "Game Schedule & Scores."
+The 10U schedule will be available by March 18.

 The CCLA 2019 regular season will run from March 30-May 22.
 Spring Break is April 13-21, during which there will be no games.
 There will be no games scheduled during May 25-27 (Memorial Day Weekend).
 May 23 & 24 are reserved for last minute make-up games.
 In general, each 12U/14U travel team will play 10 regular season games (except 12C will play 6-7 games).
 Following the regular season, playoffs for the 12A, 12B, 14A & 14B divisions will take place from May 28-June 6.